GKE offers integrated support for two types of cloud load balancing for a publicly accessible application:

-By default, Kubernetes Engine allocates ephemeral external IP addresses for HTTP applications exposed through an Ingress.
+By default, GKE allocates ephemeral external IP addresses for HTTP applications exposed through an Ingress.
 Ephemeral addresses are subject to change.
 For a web application you are planning for a long time, you need to use a static external IP address.

 Note that once you configure a static IP for the Ingress resource, deleting the Ingress will not delete the static IP address associated to it.
 Make sure to clean up the static IP addresses you configured once you no longer plan to use them again.